Leo the Last: Production

-The film was based on a play by George Tabori, who was married to actor Viveca Lindfors.
+The film was based on a play by George Tabori, who was married to actress Viveca Lindfors.
 She had been managed by Bob Chartoff and Irwin Winkler, who had turned into producers, and Tabori send them his script.
 They responded well and attached director John Boorman, with whom the producers had made Point Blank.
 Boorman suggested Marcello Mastroianni be cast in the lead.
 The film was turned down by MGM, Paramount, Universal and Columbia before being picked up by United Artists.
 Head of production David Picker agreed to finance even though he did not personally like the script.